Excellent learning and peer-to-peer networking opportunities with a cross-section of the nuclear industry.

 WINS will welcome participation from the following experts and organisations:

-This online workshop will bring together international nuclear security specialists and leading thinkers including subject matter experts on nuclear supply chain management.
-The event will follow a remote engagement approach in which the audience will be challenged to identify and share best practices and lessons learned on this important topic.
+This online workshop brought together international nuclear security specialists and leading thinkers including subject matter experts on nuclear supply chain management.
+The event followed a remote engagement approach in which the audience was challenged to identify and share best practices and lessons learned on this important topic.

 WINS will organise the online engagement as follows: